 Luxembourg's premier concert hall hosting international classical, jazz, and world music performances in Kirchberg

-What is the best time of year to visit attractions in Luxembourg?
+When is the best season to visit attractions in Luxembourg?

 May-September for warmest weather and outdoor festivals.
 April and October are excellent shoulder season options with fewer crowds and lower accommodation prices.
 December has beautiful Christmas markets.